 BrainPOP’s GameUp is a collection of top quality learning games spanning all curriculum areas and grade levels.
 Some games, including Sortify, Time Zone X, and Meaning of Beep are developed in-house at BrainPOP.
 The rest are built by a wide range of organizations including universities, museums, and nonprofits.

 Each game is bundled with support resources including lesson plans, tips for best practices, assessment ideas, and more.
 Games accompany every BrainPOP topic and are accessible from the topic page by either clicking the GameUp icon or on the specific BrainPOP games: Time Zone X, Sortify, and the Meaning of Beep.

 GameUp, BrainPOP’s game portal, is a collection of learning games from more than 50 development partners including Common Sense Media, Filament, iCivics, LGN, The Electric Company, and others.
 Every topic has at least one accompanying partner game.
 Explore our full list of GameUp partners.

 You can access games by clicking GameUp on the BrainPOP topic page.
 Games are organized by school subject and in topical collections, such as STEM games.
 Or you can use the Game Finder to search for specific games.

 Time Zone X

-Time Zone X, available on over 250 BrainPOP topics, is a history game in which students construct a timeline.
+Time Zone X, available on over 250 BrainPOP topics, is a timeline game that challenges students to sequence events and milestones associated with a BrainPOP topic.
 Students can focus on specific topics in history or make connections across geography, time, and discipline.
 The game challenges players to call upon their reasoning skills as they identify the sequence of historic events and milestones.

 Type “Time Zone X” into the search bar to find all topics with an associated Time Zone X game.